 Like Simon Sinek so well explains in Start With WHY, it’s the commodity producers that need to differentiate themselves.

-Indeed, soon after he explains that Starbucks had to show how their experience and customer relationships was not the same as a fast food business.
+Indeed, soon after he explains that Starbucks had to show how their experience and customer relationships were not the same as a fast food business.

-Howard talks further about the competition and says that McDonald could actually serve well to Starbucks as a strong motivator.
+Howard talks further about the competition and says that McDonald’s could actually serve well to Starbucks as a strong motivator.

 He is basically pointing out here the rule of out-group / in-group.
 We all feel closer and more emboldened when there’s an “enemy” outside (check how Tai Lopez uses this technique)